pwnengine/SkyRat/README.md

 # SkyRat
-Remote Access Trojan I wrote, but didn't finish.
-Although, you could use this as is without many issues.
+Remote Administration Tool I wrote.
 SkyRat is written in C and uses sockets for client/server connection.
 I do plan on updating Skyrat, but have multiple projects at the moment.
 Also, I am writing a tutorial on winsock2 for people who would like to create something similar.